yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 Arrays are created by calling the built-in `new()` function and assigning the result to a variable.

 - **`Expr` Mode (Fixed-Size Only):**
-  - The size must be a numeric literal.
+  - The size must be a literal constant.
   - `my_lut = new(256);`

 - **`SingleExpr` Mode (Fixed or Dynamic Size):**